benfluleck/HelloBooks/README.md

 # HelloBooks

-HelloBooks is an application that simulates a real life library

-With this application users are able to find and loan books.
+HelloBooks is an application that simulates a real life library with this application users are able to find and borrow books.

 ## Features
 HelloBooks consists of the following features: